ubcecon/ECON526_2023/final_project.md

 - The report should be written in clear, concise language and should be well-organized.
 It should include the following sections: Introduction, Data, Methods, Results, and Conclusion.

-- The report should include a detailed literature review and bibliography of sources used.
+- The report should include a brief literature review and bibliography of sources used.

 - The report should include a title that does not mention the course.

 - The accompanying code should be well-documented, commented, and easy to follow.
-It should also be reproducible, meaning that the code should always produce the same results when run from start to finish.
-This is especially important in the case of sampling, bootstrapping, or monte-carlo tests.
+It should also be reproducible, meaning that the code should always produce the same results when run from start to finish. <!-- This is especially important in the case of sampling, bootstrapping, or monte-carlo tests. -->

 - There is no minimum or maximum length for the report or the code, but it should be long enough to clearly explain the project and the results and include the necessary details.